disforw/inverse/README.md

-This custom integration will add a helper option called "Inverse Switch" which will allow you to select an existing switch and create a new entity inversed.
+This custom integration will add a helper option called "Inverse Switch" which will allow you to select an existing switch and create a new entity that is inverted.

-Access this feature from the Home Assistant Helper menu
+Access this feature from the Home Assistant Helper menu.